IntelliTect/Coalesce/docs/pages/modeling/model-components/methods.rst

     :csharp:`[Inject] <anything>`
         If a parameter is marked with the :ref:`InjectAttribute` attribute, it will be injected from the application's :csharp:`IServiceProvider`.
     :csharp:`out IncludeTree includeTree`
         If the method has an :csharp:`out IncludeTree includeTree` parameter, then the :csharp:`IncludeTree` that is passed out will be used to control serialization.
 See :ref:`GenDTOs` and :ref:`IncludeTree` for more information.
+If the method returns an :csharp:`IQueryable`, this will supercede the include tree obtained from inspecting the query.

 |